estuaryoss/estuary-deployer/README.md

 Api call examples:

-    http://192.168.100.12:8083/kubectl/ping -> if DEPLOY_ON is kubectl.
-Kubernetes deployments are not yet fully tested *
+    http://192.168.100.12:8083/kubectl/ping -> if DEPLOY_ON is kubernetes with kubectl.
+Kubernetes deployments are fully tested or
-    or
     http://192.168.100.12:8083/docker/ping -> if DEPLOY_ON is docker.
 Docker is the default option and is fully tested